Iluxmas/test_task_230123/README.md

 **Tech stack:** React, JavaScript, API, Webpack

-**Run the application:** After downloading this repo run command `npm i` to install dependencies.
+**Application start:** After downloading this repo run command `npm i` to install dependencies.
 After that you need run server from the API repo mentioned above.
 After that API will be available on PORT 3000.
 Then start this app using `npm start`, that all.
+Or you can access deployed version [here](https://iluxmas.github.io/test_task_230123_/) (API server still need to be launched)

 **Features:**

 - Exchange rates received from three sources using long polling connection
 - Highlighting of most profitable value for exchange pair

+Bundling was made with Webpack